 Golden tag frequently asked questions

-When does the competition start?
+When did the promotion start?

-How long will the competition go for?
+How long will it go for?

 How many fish have been tagged?